What Is Sinusitis

 - A sore throat

 Four or more episodes or outbreaks of sinusitis in a single year is known as recurrent acute sinusitis.
 Periods of relief are followed by another outbreak as the cycle continues.
-Your doctor may treat you with medications or antibiotics but nothing brings long term relief.
+While medications and antibiotics may offer short-term relief, some patients continue to experience persistent symptoms — in these cases, exploring other treatment options can be beneficial.